 (da) a provisional tradesperson’s licence; and

-(db) a provisional tradesperson’s licence (drainage plumbing); and
+[(db) deleted]

 (d) a restricted plumbing permit.

 [Regulation 11 amended: Gazette 20 Apr 2001 p.
 2150; 12 Sep 2003 p.
 4080; 7 Oct 2005 p.
 4511; 19 Dec 2014 p.
-4832.]
+4832; SL 2024/12 r.
+9.]

-12. Effect of plumbing contractor’s licence
+12. Effect of plumbing contractor’s licence: contractor-level work

 (1) A plumbing contractor’s licence authorises the holder to —

-(a) carry out —
+(a) carry out the plumbing work that the licence specifies is contractor-level authorised work; and

-(i) water supply plumbing work, sanitary plumbing work and drainage plumbing work; or

-(ia) water supply plumbing work and sanitary plumbing work; or

-(ii) water supply plumbing work and drainage plumbing work; or

-(iii) water supply plumbing work; or

-(iv) drainage plumbing work; or

-(v) sanitary plumbing work and drainage plumbing work,

-as specified in the licence for the purposes of this subregulation (that is, to carry out that work at contractor level); and

-(b) exercise general direction and control over the carrying out of authorised work by the holder of a tradesperson’s licence or a tradesperson’s licence (drainage plumbing); and
+(b) exercise general direction and control over the carrying out of, or supervision of the carrying out of, the specified plumbing work by a tradesperson, or another licensed plumbing contractor, for whom the work is trade-level work; and

-(c) supervise the carrying out of authorised work by an apprentice, pre-apprentice, the holder of a provisional tradesperson’s licence or the holder of a provisional tradesperson’s licence (drainage plumbing).
+(c) supervise the carrying out of the specified plumbing work by —

-(2) In subregulation (1) —

-authorised work means the plumbing work specified in the plumbing contractor’s licence for the purposes of subregulation (1).
+(i) an apprentice; or

+(ii) a pre-apprentice; or

+(iii) the holder of a provisional tradesperson’s licence.

+(2) Plumbing work that a licensed plumbing contractor is authorised under subregulation (1) to carry out, exercise general direction and control over the carrying out of or supervision of the carrying out of, or supervise the carrying out of, is contractor-level work for the contractor.

+[Regulation 12 inserted: SL 2024/12 r.
+10.]

+13. Effect of plumbing contractor’s licence: trade-level work

-(3) A licensed plumbing contractor’s licence also authorises the holder to —
+(1) A plumbing contractor’s licence authorises the holder to —

-(a) carry out water supply, sanitary or drainage plumbing work (if any) as specified in the licence for the purposes of this subregulation (that is, to carry out that work at trade level); and
+(a) carry out the plumbing work that the licence specifies is trade-level authorised work; and

-(b) supervise the carrying out of such plumbing work by an apprentice or pre-apprentice,
+(b) supervise the carrying out of the specified plumbing work by —

+(i) an apprentice; or

+(ii) a pre-apprentice; or

+(iii) the holder of a provisional tradesperson’s licence.

-under the general direction and control of a licensed plumbing contractor (whose licence specifies that work for the purposes of subregulation (1)).
+(2) However, the holder of a plumbing contractor’s licence is only authorised to carry out, or supervise the carrying out of, the work referred to in subregulation (1) under the general direction and control of a licensed plumbing contractor for whom the work is contractor-level work.

-[Regulation 12 amended: Gazette 12 Sep 2003 p.
-4080; 28 Jun 2004 p.
-2406-7; 26 Jun 2007 p.
-3063; 19 Dec 2014 p.
-4832 and 4841; SL 2021/89 r.
-6.]
+(3) Plumbing work that a licensed plumbing contractor is authorised under subregulation (1) to carry out, or supervise the carrying out of, is trade-level work for the contractor.

+[Regulation 13 inserted: SL 2024/12 r.
+10.]

+[13AA, 13AB.
+Deleted: SL 2024/12 r.
+10.]

-13. Effect of tradesperson’s licence
+13A.
+Effect of tradesperson’s licence

 (1) A tradesperson’s licence authorises the holder to —